mohmiim/MLIntroduction/session-7/README.md

 ## 4. GAN Tips and Tricks

 GAN training as seen in **[How to train GAN](#3-how-to-train-gan)**, is quite involved.
-And a lot of the training process and parameters adjustment is a trial and error kind of approach.
+And a lot of the training process and parameter adjustment is a trial and error kind of approach.
 This being said, there are many successfully trained GAN models out there, and people shared their tips and tricks on how to train a GAN
-Here few:
+Here are few:

-* Use LeakyReLU instead or Relu for the activation of hidden layers with slope of 0.2
+* Use LeakyReLU instead or Relu for the activation of hidden layers with a slope of 0.2
 * Use gaussian weight initialization for the weights, using RandomNormal from Keras
 * Use Adam optimizer with lr = 0.0002 and beta-1=0.5 but if your model suffer from model collapse (it starts to generate the same image from many inputs), lower the learning rate
 * Scale your image input to [-1,1] instead of [0,1]